neoneo/craft/railo/codestyle.md

 Administrator settings
 ----------------------
-* Full null support.
 * Case sensitive structs.
 * Merge url and form.
-* Modern local scope mode.
 * Strict cascading.
 * Modern application listener.

+* Null support: supported but not necessary
+* Local scope mode: not supported.
+When this is enabled, closures can't see the outside scope.